-The Department of Moroccan Languages and Culture (DMLC) provides quality language instruction that would help its participants and students immerse themselves in Moroccan culture and multilingual reality.
+The Department of Moroccan Languages and Culture (DMLC) provides quality language instruction that immerses its students in Morocco’s culture and multilingual reality.
 The language department provides and coordinates all language courses in Modern Standard Arabic (Fus’ha), Moroccan Arabic (Darija), French and Tamazight, as part of study abroad programs or as classes requested by individuals or groups interested in language through cultural learning.
 Classes are available for students of all levels, and range from one-on-one instruction to a maximum of 10 students per class.
 Student levels are determined through free oral and written placement tests.

 Cross-cultural learning is the most important feature of our organization.
 Our students not only learn a language when they study with us, but they also learn about the cultures in which the languages are used and the history of these languages.
-The varied teaching methods employed by teachers as well as the CCCL’s locations within the medina facilitate as much learning outside the classroom as within it.
+Teachers use varied teaching methods and make full use of the CCCL’s locations within the medina to facilitate as much learning outside the classroom as within it.

 Classes & Fees